Soccer in the City Doc Scores Worldwide Release with Janson

 Janson Media today announced the worldwide all-media release of Soccer in the City.
 A character-driven documentary, the film focuses on the people, teams and organizations who strive to ensure that every child has the chance to play the sport regardless of economic status.
 The film features international superstars, including Claudio Reyna, Bill Hamid, Brandi Chastain, Briana Scurry, Riyad Mahrez, Mark McKenzie, and Joanna Lohman.
 Professional teams featured in the movie include Arsenal, Manchester City, New York City Football Club, D.C.
 United, and the Philadelphia Union.
-Soccer in the City is narrated by ESPN’s Gab Marcotti, and was filmed at locations in in Washington D.C., New York City, Philadelphia, Atlanta, Paris, and California.
+Soccer in the City is narrated by ESPN’s Gab Marcotti, and was filmed at locations in Washington D.C., New York City, Philadelphia, Atlanta, Paris, and California.

 Soccer in the Cityis produced by The Content Farm, a Washington D.C.-based production company, which was recognized with the Mayor's Arts Award for Excellence in Media Arts this year.
 The film prominently features non-profit DC SCORES, which provides free inner-city youth leagues.